home-assistant/home-assistant.io/source/_includes/common-tasks/backups.md

 2. `ha backups restore slugname` - restores a specific backup
 3. `ha backups new --name nameofbackup` - create a backup

-Use `ha help` to see more info.
+Use `ha help` to get more information about the command line usage.

 ### Copying your backups to another location

 You often need a backup in case your system has crashed.
-If you only store them on the crashed device, you won't be able to access it easily.
+If you only store them on the crashed device, you won't be able to access them easily.
 We recommend that you manually copy them from `/backup` to another machine on occasion.
 Or even better, create an automation to handle that, or make use of one of the following add-ons:

 - [Google Drive Backup](https://github.com/sabeechen/hassio-google-drive-backup)
 - [Dropbox Sync](https://github.com/danielwelch/hassio-dropbox-sync)